Ranjit Singh Brahmpura

 Ranjit Singh Brahmpura (8 November 1937 – 13 December 2022) was an Indian politician who was a Member of Parliament, Lok Sabha for Khadoor Sahib constituency, he won the 2014 Indian general election being a Shiromani Akali Dal candidate.
 He is often referred to as Majhe Da Jarnail (meaning General of Majha in Punjabi).
 He has previously served as Cabinet Minister in Government of Punjab twice, and MLA four times in Punjab.
-He was a part of the Shiromani Akali Dal led by Sukhbir Singh Badal until 2019 when he was expelled from the party.
+He was a part of the Shiromani Akali Dal led by Sukhbir Singh Badal until 2019 when he left the party, fighting injustice and for what he believed was right.
 On 23 December 2021, he rejoined Shiromani Akali Dal.